AdobeDocs/app-builder/guides/architecture_overview.md

 ### SDK Libraries

-Adobe Custom Applications framework also provides a collection of JavaScript-based SDK libraries designed to increase the developer's velocity when implementing Custom Applications on top of Adobe APIs.
+Project Firefly also provides a collection of JavaScript-based SDK libraries designed to increase the developer's velocity when implementing Custom Applications on top of Adobe APIs.

 #### Main SDK library